KaVa: Latent Reasoning via Compressed KV-Cache Distillation: Introduction

 In this work, we bridge these gaps by introducing a novel framework that, for the first time, successfully distills the rich, abstract knowledge from a compressed teacher KV-cache into a latent reasoning student.
 We posit that the continuous, high-dimensional nature of latent thoughts provides a unique representational power that can absorb abstract cache structure that cannot be aligned at the token level.
 Concretely, our method is composed of three components: (i) the backbone that alternates between a teacher mode that consumes a full CoT to build per-layer, per-head KV-caches and a student mode that generates continuous latent thoughts; (ii) a redundancy- and importance-aware eviction module that compresses the teacher cache to the latent budget; (iii) and a KV-matching loss aligns the student's per-step latent K and V to the compressed target throughout the stack.
 This yields a strong, stepwise internal supervision signal that teaches the student to “think like” a compact cache of its own explicit reasoning while preserving the inference-time efficiency of latent reasoning.
 By supervising the latent trajectory directly in KV space, the approach bridges the gap between template-like latent traces and natural-language reasoning, yielding strong gains on natural-language datasets and scaling smoothly to larger backbones while retaining the efficiency benefits of latent inference.
 Our primary contributions are:

-\begin{itemize} \item We are the first to demonstrate that knowledge can be successfully distilled from a compressed KV-cache via self-distillation, despite the cache's head-wise, layer-wise eviction that destroys token correspondence. \item We show that by using the compressed KV-cache as a rich, step-by-step supervision signal, we can effectively train latent reasoners to learn directly from natural language traces where prior methods struggle to extract meaningful improvements. \item Through empirical evaluations, we show that our approach consistently outperforms strong latent baselines on natural language settings, exhibits smaller degradation when moving from equation-only to natural-language traces, and scales to larger backbones. \end{itemize}
+\begin{itemize} \item We are the first to demonstrate that knowledge can be successfully distilled from a compressed KV-cache via self-distillation, despite the cache's head-wise, layer-wise eviction that destroys token correspondence. \item We show that \rebuttle{existing KV-cache compression methods can be used to construct a} rich, step-by-step supervision signal \rebuttle{for latent reasoning.
+Our method trains a latent student to directly generate this compressed KV-cache at inference time} \item Through empirical evaluations, we show that our approach consistently outperforms strong latent baselines on natural language settings, exhibits smaller degradation when moving from equation-only to natural-language traces, and scales to larger backbones. \end{itemize}